-Canadian law is clear that it is illegal to conduct online gambling operation within the country’s borders (with the exception of the Kahnawake Gaming Commission, but more on that later), no concise laws prohibited or allow Canadain players to wager at online casinos based in other countries.
+Canadian law is clear that it is illegal to conduct online gambling operation within the country’s borders (with the exception of the Kahnawake Gaming Commission), no concise laws prohibit or allow Canadian players to wager at online casinos based in other countries.
 Though it seems that no Canadian citizen has ever been charged for playing at an online casino not based in Canada.

-All of the online casinos featured on Canadain Casinos allow players from Canada to wager with and win real money.
+All of the online casinos featured on Canadian Casinos allow players from Canada to wager with and win real money.
 Most allow for wagers in Canadian Dollars as well.

 Gambling Laws – A Brief History of Gambling in Canada

 For most of its history, Canada has been staunchly anti-gambling.
 The Canadian Criminal Code, enacted in 1892, banned nearly all forms of gambling.
 The ban didn’t last too long, though.
 An amendment made in 1910 allowed pari-mutuel horse betting.
 Pari-mutuel betting means that winners divide the losers’ stake between them, the track, the horsemen, and the state.

 Things took a turn for the better in 1969 when the Criminal Code was altered to allow provinces and territories to use regulated lotteries to raise funds for so-called ‘worthwhile causes’.
 One notable benefactor was the 1976 Montreal Summer Olympics.

 In 1980, another amendment was made.
 The amendment allowed for computer-based gambling machines like electronic slots and Video Lottery Terminals (VLTs) to be installed at casinos.